Mastering PIP Joint Collateral Ligament Reconstruction via Tendon Graft

 1. Surgical Approach and Exposure

-- Incision: Make a midlateral incision over the proximal interphalangeal joint on the side of the collateral ligament insufficiency.
-The incision should be centered over the joint line, extending from the mid-proximal phalanx to the mid-middle phalanx.
+- Incision: A midlateral (or midaxial) incision is made over the proximal interphalangeal joint on the side of the collateral ligament insufficiency.
+The incision should be centered over the joint line, extending from the mid-diaphysis of the proximal phalanx to the mid-diaphysis of the middle phalanx.
+The midlateral approach minimizes the risk of postoperative scar contracture limiting flexion.

-- Dissection: Carefully dissect through the subcutaneous tissues, taking care to identify and protect the dorsal sensory branches of the digital nerve and the accompanying digital artery.
+- Dissection: Careful sharp and blunt dissection is carried through the subcutaneous tissues.
+It is imperative to identify, mobilize, and protect the dorsal sensory branches of the digital nerve and the accompanying digital artery.
+Retraction of these neurovascular structures must be gentle to prevent neurapraxia.

-- Extensor Mechanism Reflection: Identify the transverse retinacular ligament.
-Incise this ligament longitudinally to mobilize the lateral band.
-Reflect the extensor mechanism dorsally to expose the underlying joint capsule and the remnants of the collateral ligament.
+- Extensor Mechanism Reflection: Identify the transverse retinacular ligament (TRL), which runs from the volar capsule to the lateral band of the extensor mechanism.
+Incise the TRL longitudinally to create a window, allowing the lateral band to be mobilized.
+Reflect the extensor mechanism dorsally to expose the underlying joint capsule and the fibrotic remnants of the collateral ligament.

 2. Joint Preparation and Scar Excision

-- Debridement: Inspect the joint for any osteochondral fragments or interposed soft tissue.
-Excise any dense scar tissue from around the anatomical origin (proximal phalanx head) and insertion (middle phalanx base) of the cord fibers of the collateral ligament.
+- Debridement: Perform a limited arthrotomy to inspect the joint for any osteochondral fragments, loose bodies, or interposed soft tissue.
+Excise the dense, disorganized scar tissue from around the anatomical origin (proximal phalanx head) and insertion (middle phalanx base) of the cord fibers of the collateral ligament.

-- Preparation of the Bed: Ensure the bony surfaces where the graft will interface are decorticated slightly to promote biological healing of the tendon-to-bone interface.
+- Preparation of the Bed: Ensure the bony surfaces where the graft will interface are lightly decorticated using a high-speed burr or a curette.
+This creates a bleeding bony bed that promotes rapid biological integration and healing of the tendon-to-bone interface.

 3. Bone Tunnel Preparation

-* Proximal Tunnel: Identify the isometric point on the condyle of the proximal phalanx (slightly dorsal and proximal to the center of rotation).
-Drill a hole completely through the bone from the injured side to the contralateral side using a 1.5 mm or 2.0 mm drill bit.
+* Proximal Tunnel: Identify the isometric point on the condyle of the proximal phalanx.
+This point is located slightly dorsal and proximal to the true center of rotation of the condylar head.
+Surgical Pearl: Before drilling, place a small K-wire at the suspected isometric point, loop a suture around it, and attach it to the distal insertion site.
+Take the joint through a full range of motion.
+If the suture tension changes by more than 1-2 mm, reposition the K-wire until isometry is achieved.
+Once confirmed, drill a hole completely through the bone from the injured side to the contralateral side using a 1.5 mm or 2.0 mm drill bit, ensuring a trajectory perpendicular to the longitudinal axis of the phalanx.

 * Distal Tunnel: Identify the insertion footprint at the volar-lateral base of the middle phalanx.
-Drill a second hole completely through the bone on this side of the joint.
+Drill a second hole completely through the bone on this side of the joint, maintaining a similar perpendicular trajectory.

 4. Graft Harvest

 - Palmaris Longus Harvest: Obtain the necessary graft material.
 Make a small transverse incision at the distal wrist crease over the palmaris longus tendon.
-Use a tendon stripper to harvest an adequate length of the tendon (typically 6 to 8 cm is required).
+Using a minimally invasive tendon stripper (e.g., Brand tendon stripper), harvest an adequate length of the tendon.
+Typically, 6 to 8 cm is required to allow for secure fixation and potential creation of an ACL.

-- Graft Preparation: Clean the graft of adherent muscle belly or paratenon.
-Whipstitch both ends of the graft using a non-absorbable 4-0 suture.
+- Graft Preparation: On the back table, meticulously clean the graft of any adherent muscle belly or paratenon to prevent bulky passage through the bone tunnels.
+Whipstitch both ends of the graft using a strong, non-absorbable 4-0 suture (e.g., braided polyester or ultra-high-molecular-weight polyethylene).

 5. Graft Passage and Fixation

-- Suture/Wire Loop Application: Tie a 4-0 non-absorbable suture or a 34-gauge wire loop around each end of the prepared tendon graft.
+- Suture/Wire Loop Application: Tie a 4-0 non-absorbable suture or a 34-gauge wire loop around each whipstitched end of the prepared tendon graft to facilitate passage.

-- Joint Crossing: Pass the other end of the graft across the joint line, mimicking the anatomical trajectory of the native proper collateral ligament, and thread it through the hole in the other bone (middle phalanx) in the appropriate direction.
+- Joint Crossing: Pass the other end of the graft across the joint line, carefully mimicking the anatomical, oblique trajectory of the native proper collateral ligament.
+Thread it through the distal hole in the middle phalanx in the appropriate direction.

 Diagrammatic representation of the reconstruction of the collateral ligament of the proximal interphalangeal joint with a tendon graft.
 The graft is passed through the transosseous tunnels.

-- Button Fixation: Pass each wire loop (or suture ends) on the exiting ends of the graft through a piece of sterile felt (to protect the skin) and then through separate holes in a single sterile button resting on the contralateral intact skin.
+- Button Fixation: Pass each wire loop (or suture ends) on the exiting ends of the graft through a piece of sterile felt (to protect the skin from necrosis) and then through separate holes in a single, sterile standard surgical button resting on the contralateral intact skin.

-- Tensioning: Pull the graft snug to eliminate laxity.
-Assess the joint for stability and ensure there is no impingement during a trial range of motion.
+- Tensioning: This is a crucial maneuver.
+Pull the graft snug to eliminate laxity.
+Assess the joint for stability by applying varus/valgus stress.
+Ensure there is no impingement or excessive resistance during a trial range of motion.
+The joint should be tensioned at approximately 20 to 30 degrees of flexion.
 Once optimal tension is achieved, tie the two wires (or sutures) together securely over the button.
+(Note: While modern techniques occasionally utilize small bone anchors or interference screws for fixation, the transosseous pull-out button technique remains the classic, highly reliable gold standard described in definitive texts, as it allows for precise, adjustable tensioning without introducing bulky hardware into the small phalanges).

 6. Creation of an Accessory Collateral Ligament (Optional but Recommended)

-To restore the volar stability provided by the accessory collateral ligament and prevent hyperextension:
+To comprehensively restore the volar stability provided by the accessory collateral ligament and prevent postoperative hyperextension, an advanced adjunctive technique may be employed.

-* Flexor Sheath Utilization: An accessory collateral ligament may be created if necessary.
-Section a portion of the flexor tendon sheath (typically the A3 pulley or adjacent cruciform tissue) on the side opposite the defect.
+* Flexor Sheath Utilization: An accessory collateral ligament may be created utilizing local tissue.
+Section a portion of the flexor tendon sheath—typically the A3 pulley or the adjacent cruciform tissue (C1/C2)—on the side opposite the defect.

-* Transposition: Maintain its insertion into the bone on the side of the involved collateral ligament, and fold this fascia-like sheath over the newly grafted tendon.
+* Transposition: Carefully maintain its insertion into the bone on the side of the involved collateral ligament.
+Fold this robust, fascia-like sheath over the newly grafted tendon.

-* Suturing: Suture this sheath tissue to the graft with the finger held in full extension to ensure appropriate tensioning of the volar structures.
+* Suturing: Suture this sheath tissue directly to the tendon graft using fine, non-absorbable sutures.
+This must be performed with the finger held in full extension to ensure appropriate tensioning of the volar structures, effectively recreating the checkrein function of the native ACL and volar plate complex.

 Creation of an accessory collateral ligament utilizing a portion of the flexor sheath folded over and sutured to the primary tendon graft.